Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-Boulder's love affair bicycling has given rise to a distinctive bike culture.
+Boulder's love affair with bicycling has given rise to a distinctive bike culture.
 In fact, the best way to really see Boulder through a local's eyes is to park your car and rent a bicycle.
 Below you'll find a few ideas for how to bike Boulder, whether you choose to cruise, mountain bike or road bike.

 Boulder has a bike-sharing program, similar to those found in many cities around the world.
 Three dozen or so B-cycle kiosks located around town will allow you to check out a bike for 30 minutes or less, ride wherever you'd like and return it to any of the kiosks when you're done.